 Of course, you want logged in administrators to be able to access the hidden development area.
 That’s how you’ll develop and test your WooCommerce store, while keeping it hidden from other users.

 There are two ways to do this.
 Use the first option if your website isn’t set up to allow normal visitors to create accounts.
 That’s how most non-WooCommerce websites work.
 However, if you let people create accounts for other purposes – such as blog commenting or membership plugins – then use option 2 instead.

-- Option 1 – Tick the ‘Logged In Users‘ box on the plugin settings page.
-This will automatically unlock the store for all logged in users, while leaving it hidden from guests.
+- Option 1 – Tick the ‘Logged In Users‘ box on the plugin settings page, then select the ‘administrator’ from the user roles option that appears underneath.
+This will automatically unlock the store for all logged in administrators, while leaving it hidden from guests and other user roles.